the-argus/fishing/README.md

 A flexible C game project template.
 This project:

 - Can be built on Windows/Mac/Linux hosts for Windows/Mac/Linux/Web targets.
-  (MacOS hosts and target are currently untested)
+  (MacOS hosts and targets are currently untested)
 - Includes drawing, asset loading, 2D physics, and vector/matrix math.
 - Uses Zig as the build system, making it easy to use C++ or Zig in place of C.
 - Generates `compile_commands.json`